elk-audio/elk-docs/documents/run_elk_on_boards.md

 Instead, type `sudo poweroff` to safely shutdown the system.

-Elk releases for deployment are separate images, configured with a read-only filesystem, as detailed  under [Working with Elk](devkit_further_topics.md).
+Elk releases for deployment are separate images, configured with a read-only filesystem, as detailed under [Working with Elk](working_with_elk_board.md).

 ## 4. Further steps

 Congratulations, you have now learned all the necessary first steps for working with the Elk development kit hardware and software!

-There is however much further functionality, which you can learn about in the subsequent reference manual sections - most importantly for the development kit board, absolutely do read our [Additional Development Kit Board Topics](devkit_further_topics.md).
+There is however much further functionality, which you can learn about in the subsequent reference manual sections - most importantly for the development kit board, absolutely do read our documentation on [Working with your Elk Board](working_with_elk_board.md).